We Bring Endoscopic Video Swallow Studies

-Since opening our doors to patients back in 2017, Dysphagia in Motion has been a leading Swallowing Diagnostics Provider for patients in the South Louisiana region.
-We care about the well-being of our patients and guarantee top of the line diagnostic services to help your rehab team get them back to full health.
+Since opening our doors to patients back in 2017, Dysphagia in Motion has been a leading Swallowing Diagnostics Provider for patients in the greater New Orleans and South Louisiana regions.
+We guarantee top of the line diagnostic services to help your rehab team get patients back to full health.
 Contact us today and see how we can help improve patient outcomes at your facility.

 Picture courtesy of Stanford Medicine - Stanford University.

 Endoscopy has been used to diagnose and treat swallowing disorders since 1986 and is now available to South Louisiana with Dysphagia in Motion.
 To learn more about FEES, watch this short informational video from the Mayo Clinic.

 We offer a variety of services to fit your needs

 We offer Flexible Endoscopic Evaluation of Swallowing (FEES), a gold-standard, evidence-based procedure that can be performed at the patient's bedside with no barium consumption or radiation exposure.
 Using the flexible endoscope, we're able to visualize the swallow in a patient's natural eating environment to assess swallowing function.

 FEES is a cost-effective alternative to Modified Barium Swallow Studies (MBSS) at 1/4 of the price with no transportation or mileage costs to your facility.